Telephone: (732) 545-7900 | x.102

 Mr. Wolf taught at the Consumer Class Actions & Beyond: Threatened or Alive and Well ICLE program (April 2011), the Practical Tips for Litigating Cases Under the Consumer Fraud Act ICLE program (September 2011), and the Growing Consumer Actions in New Jersey ICLE program (2013).
 He was the moderator and a panelist for the NJICLE Webinar on the Nuts And Bolts of Filing A Class Action (October 2013).

-In August of 2013, Mr. Wolf began teaching a course on consumer law and litigation as a professor at Rutgers University School of Law – Newark.
+Since August of 2013, Mr. Wolf has taught a course on consumer law and litigation as a professor at Rutgers University School of Law – Newark.

 Mr. Wolf is a 1995 graduate of the Rutgers University School of Law – Newark, where he was a National Member of Order of the Barristers for High Honors in the Art of Courtroom Advocacy, the winner of the intramural and regional finalist in the 1993 ABA Negotiations Competition, and the winner of the 1994 ABA intramural and regional Client Counseling Competition.